Connectivity structure and dynamics of nonlinear recurrent neural networks

-where $J_{ij}$ denotes the synaptic coupling from neuron $j$ to neuron $i$, and $T[\cdot]$ is a causal functional that specifies the single-neuron dynamics.
+Here, $J_{ij}$ denotes the synaptic coupling from neuron $j$ to neuron $i$, and $T[\cdot]$ is a causal functional that specifies the single-neuron dynamics for which \eref{eq:canonical_choice} is a canonical choice.
 We expect our results to be agnostic to the specific choice of $T[\cdot]$.
 We next introduce correlation functions that capture single-neuron and collective activity properties.